kjmazidi/CS_2340/README.md

 # CS 3340

-A repo for documents and code samples for CS/SE 3340.
+Documents and code samples for CS/SE 3340.